 - specialised problem-solving skills for applying cutting-edge optimization and constructing computer models with computational intelligence in economics

-- 10 h independent work prior to course (this specified later)
+- 10 h independent work prior to course

 - 120 h model construction and report writing (return by 14 January 2018)

 - 20 h of lectures